 (3) Provision for appropriate support and assistance

-Generally, the satisfactory accomplishment of many jobs or tasks in terms of quality and time delivery involves team work that may comprise of sequential or simultaneous operations from different people.
-If the arrangement in place is so loose and ineffective indicative of the lack of support or assistance from the employer in this regard, then the dismissal of an employee on the ground of poor performance would tantamount to scapegoatism and eventually render it illegal.
+Generally, the satisfactory accomplishment of many jobs or tasks in terms of quality and time delivery involves teamwork that may comprise sequential or simultaneous operations from different people.
+If the arrangement in place is loose and ineffective, indicative of the lack of support or assistance from the employer in this regard, then the dismissal of an employee on the grounds of poor performance would amount to scapegoatism and eventually render it illegal.

 (4) Avoidance of absolute standards of evaluation

-If a prefixed numbers or percentage of employees to be selected as poor performers based on an Absolute Standard Evaluation System ( usually followed in IT and ITES sector as an austerity measure during the phase of slump ), it is unjustifiable.
+If a prefixed number or percentage of employees to be selected as poor performers based on an Absolute Standard Evaluation System (usually followed in the IT and ITES sector as an austerity measure during the phase of slump), it is unjustifiable.

 In order to eliminate or prevent the factor of subjectivity, the system should facilitate multiple reviewers to evaluate the performance of an employee.